sigrid-fr/100-days-of-code/README.md

 # 100DaysOfCode Challenge

 Challenge created by the developer [Alexander Kallaway](https://twitter.com/ka11away).
 The goal is to code at least one hour every day.
 I decided to participate in the challenge so that programming becomes routine in my life.
-The rules are already established [here](https://github.com/kallaway/100-days-of-code)
+The rules are established [here](https://github.com/kallaway/100-days-of-code)

 In my case, I will be doing the challenge following the site:
 [Udemy](https://www.udemy.com/course/100-days-of-code/)